sean1rose/coderbyte/README.md

 coderbyte
 =========

-Coderbyte Challenges analyzed line for line.
+Each easy Coderbyte Challenge analyzed step by step.

 I started running through the "easy" coderbyte challenges on 11/30/13.
 This was originally done as preparation for my applying to Hack Reactor.
 With the help of Google, I was able to stumble across leaena's answers:

 https://github.com/leaena/coderbyte

 ^ Without her help, I would've struggled mightily on the latter half of the easy challenges.
 For the most part (aka when she doesn't use regex's, which I haven't learned yet... wah wah wah), her answers are clear and concise, which helped me tremendously in my reverse-engineering/analyzing of her answers.
-Analyzing other people's code has pplayed a big role in my learning javascript.
+Analyzing other people's code has played a large role in my learning javascript.
 So thank you Leaena.

 Anywho, I'm going to put these up one by one, as I have to run through them all again anyways.
 Gotta be able to get these coded within 5 minutes foo!

+Note: Doing this helped me in 2 ways - #1: it forced me to go through each challenge over and over again until I engrained the rules to be taken from each one.
+Explaining and teaching helps you learn the materials.
+And #2: this is the first real "project" I used github with.
+So I learned github basics such as: git add and git commit -m and git push -u origin master.